Meatloaf Recipe Turkey Meat: A Healthy Comfort Food Twist

 - Customize the Glaze: Spread ketchup or tomato paste evenly, scattering a few fresh herbs for garnish, if desired.

 - Bake the bread for 45 to 50 minutes or until an internal thermometer reaches 165°F (ca. 74 °C).
 This guarantees completion.
-Ensure that you cook your turkey completely without overcooking it.
+Ensure that you cook your turkey thoroughly without overcooking it.
 Once ready,

 - Let the meatloaf rest for ten minutes before slicing.
 This stage improves its appearance and locks in the juices.

-Advice for Perfecting Your Meatloaf Recipe: Turkey’s Meat
+Advice for Perfecting Your Meatloaf Recipe: Turkey’s

 Every loaf should come out just right using these guidelines: